 Understanding Student Veteran Experiences on Campus

-Student veterans and military students are students who are currently serving or have previously served in a branch of the armed forces.
+A student veteran is any student currently serving or have previously served in a branch of the armed forces.
 Considered nontraditional students, student veterans and military students may be older than traditional undergraduate students.
 They are also more likely to be married or have children and often have jobs off campus.
 Additionally, they often enter degree programs with transferable credits from college courses taken during active duty or from prior learning assessments.

 Is It Student Veteran or Veteran Student?